 To aid in understanding how uncertainty impacts the analysis, an example is derived that will be analyzed using three approaches: deterministic, Input Estimation Using Expected Value, and Simulation.
-All data for this example come from Giuseppe, Massi, and D'Orazio (2017), though the analysis differs in its focus.
-Giuseppe et al. (2017) performs an LCCA simulation procedure for a full factorial combination of varying energy efficiency measures (EEMs), while the analysis herein assumes two alternatives based on the data and analyzes them using the three approaches listed above.
-Due to the differences in assumptions and simplifications in the analysis, the results in this example will not agree with those in Giuseppe et al. (2017).
+All data for this example come from Giuseppe, Massi and D'Orazio (81), though the analysis differs in its focus.
+Giuseppe, Massi and D'Orazio (81) performs an LCCA simulation procedure for a full factorial combination of varying energy efficiency measures (EEMs), while the analysis herein assumes two alternatives based on the data and analyzes them using the three approaches listed above.
+Due to the differences in assumptions and simplifications in the analysis, the results in this example will not agree with those in Giuseppe, Massi and D'Orazio (81).